Which is better talalay or dunlop latex for your mattress?

 100% Natural Dunlop or Talalay Latex

 It is also from the sap of the rubber tree that has been processed, just like its organic latex counterpart –the manufacturing process for Dunlop and Talalay gives more information.
 USDA agricultural certification is not part of Natural latex.
-There is no difference during manufacturing when it comes to organic and 100% natural latex, and they bear identical quality as the end product.
+There is a slight difference during manufacturing when it comes to organic and 100% natural latex, and they bear identical quality as the end product.

 This latex is not 100% organic and has a petroleum-based plasticizer as additives—for example, butadiene and styrene.